TheRebelOfBabylon/golearnbtc/blog.md

 		amount: 1102960,
 	}
 ```
 I only created one `TxOut` as I didn't want any change and wanted to spend the entire amount minus the transaction fee.
 Next I created the locking script for `TxOut`.
-To do this, I navigated the block explorer to find the address page of the tBTC faucet to and copied it's pubkey hash.
+To do this, I navigated the block explorer to find the address page of the tBTC faucet address and copied it's pubkey hash.
 On proper Bitcoin wallet software, all you need is the recipient address, your wallet will decode the address into a pubkey hash.
 ```
 	out_pkb_hash, _ := hex.DecodeString("344a0f48ca150ec2b903817660b9b68b13a67026")
 	out_cmds := []byte{118, 169}